saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/ci-cd-integration.md

 ::::

 #### Ready File
-You can leverage the Sauce Connect Proxy [--readyfile](/dev/cli/sauce-connect-proxy/#--readyfile) flag that allows to specify a file that will be created (or updated) when the proxy is ready.
+You can leverage the Sauce Connect Proxy [`--readyfile`](/dev/cli/sauce-connect-proxy/#--readyfile) flag to specify a file that will be created (or updated) when the proxy is ready.

 1. Create a simple bash script `wait-for-sc.sh` that will ensure the pipeline only continues after Sauce Connect Proxy is fully connected and ready.
    ```bash title="wait-for-sc.sh"